sudosandwich3/react-learn/README.md

 Launch the app by opening `index.html` in the browser.

-Change the demo by commenting and uncommneting the different js scripts
+Change the demo by commenting and uncommenting the different js scripts